TheCoder4eu/BootsFaces-OSP/README.md

 ### Version 2.0.0
 Basically, Version 2.0.0 is a considerable number of bug fixes, plus support for JakartaEE.
 We've dropped support for the old `javax` namespace.

-The minumum required version of Java is Java 11.
+The minimum required version of Java is Java 11.

 ### State of the project
 At the moment, this project is not maintained actively.
 If you need a feature, please send us a pull request,